Last updated 4 November 2022

 Information you voluntarily provide

-hsi.org also collects certain usage information to better understand how visitors use our website, which includes your IP address, Url you are coming from before visiting the Website, web browser and browsing data, browser type, device type, the fact that you are visiting our website or clicking on our content, length of website visit and number of page views.
-HSI.org logs these IP addresses, url’s, device information such as identifier, name and type of operating system, mobile network information and web information such as browser type and pages accessed on the HSI website, and aggregates them for system administration and to monitor the use of our site.
+hsi.org also collects certain usage information to better understand how visitors use our website, which includes your IP address, geolocation (collection of the physical location of your device), Url you are coming from before visiting the Website, web browser and browsing data, browser type, device type, the fact that you are visiting our website or clicking on our content, length of website visit and number of page views.
+HSI.org logs these IP addresses, geolocation, url’s, device information such as identifier, name and type of operating system, mobile network information and web information such as browser type and pages accessed on the HSI website, and aggregates them for system administration and to monitor the use of our site.
 We use the aggregated information to measure the number of visits to our site, the average time spent on our site, the number of pages viewed, and various other site statistics.
 This monitoring helps us to provide a more useful and engaging online experience to HSI.org visitors, and helps us to improve the quality of our content.

 HSI and other third-party vendors, including Google and Facebook, use first-party and third-party cookies together for re-targeting, where you may see an ad for HSI based on past visits to our website displayed on other sites you visit.